Scholae de litteris latinis: courses on ancient, Christian, medieval and humanistic Latin literature, and on Roman daily life

 Latin language: elementary (A1, A2), intermediate (B1, B2, B3) and advanced level (C1.1, C1.2);

-Medieval Latin literature: for students at advanced level (C1 or C2);
+Medieval Latin literature: for students at advanced level (C1 and C2);

-Latin literature of the Renaissance: for students at advanced level (C1 or C2);
+Roman life under emperor Claudius: for students at advanced level (C1 and C2);

 How to apply